jnahra/Pita-Sales-Time-Series-Forecast/README.md

 Indeed, one data limitation is that I don't know how many/which sales are known ahead of time, which would be useful in determining what I need to model and in comparing my model to current orders.
 But we can only go off what we know.

 A comparison between my model and current orders on the test set showed my model represented a substantial improvement.
-My model's test RMSE was 42 packages of pita versus 75 packages of pita for current orders.
+My model was off on average by 42 packages of pita daily versus 75 packages of pita for current orders.

 # Recommendations & Future Insights